Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Environmental effects

 \section{Environmental effects}

 Until now, our analysis has focused exclusively on ideal unitary evolution of the bipartite quantum system, neglecting the critical effects of system–environment interactions.
-In the following, we extend the study to incorporate these effects through numerical simulations, examining how environmental couplings affect the fidelity of the code states.
-We adopt the standard Lindblad formalism, which relies on the Markovian approximation and other common assumptions such as the Born and secular approximations.
+In this section, we extend the study to include these effects by numerically simulating the full open-system state-preparation dynamics.
+Specifically, we replace the unitary MPJC evolution with a Lindblad master equation that accounts for both qubit relaxation and oscillator photon loss, such that the codeword is generated during the dissipative evolution rather than being prepared unitarily and subsequently propagated under dissipation We adopt the standard Lindblad formalism, which relies on the Markovian approximation and other common assumptions such as the Born and secular approximations.
 Within this framework, the evolution of the reduced density matrix of the bipartite system, $\rho_{S}(t)$, is governed by the Lindblad master equation

 Here, $L_k = \sqrt{\lambda_k}\, A_k$ are the collapse (Lindblad) operators, where the environment couples to the system through operators $A_k$ with corresponding rates $\lambda_k$.
 To simplify the numerical analysis, we assume that both the oscillator and the two-level system interact with a common thermal environment at a temperature characterized by the mean thermal occupation $\bar{n}_{\text{th}}$.